gh-liu/fold_line.nvim/README.md

 # fold_line.nvim

-lines, not for indent, but for fold.
+Lines, not for indentation, but for folding.

 ## install